 Best Hotels to stay in Valladolid Mexico

 Because there is so much hidden things to see in and around Valladolid you should spend the night if you have time.
-Here are some options for you.
-The first four are all walkable in the downtown area, so if you come by bus you can easily stay at these hotels.
-The others are near the city or on roads leading out of town so you would need a car or taxi to get to them.
+Here are some options for in our guide for the best hotels in Valladolid here.

 These are just some of the things you will find in this Valladolid Yucatan.
 In Part 2 we will discuss the surrounding area of the colonial city.